How Much Does Garden Clearance and Waste Removal Cost?

 06 Garden Clearence

-The gardener cost of labour is also determined by the area and size of the firm you choose; for example, large companies in the north of England charge roughly £30 - £35 per hour, whereas a medium-sized garden maintenance company can charge around £45 - £50 per hour.
+Gardener labour costs are also affected by the area you live and the size of the company you choose to carry out the job.
+Large companies in the north of England charge roughly £30 - £35 per hour, whereas a medium-sized garden maintenance company can charge around £45 - £50 per hour.

 How Long Does It Take to Clear Garden Waste?